 Must be 18 years old to attend.

-The mission of 19 Hands Inc. is to provide free, hands-on learning programs for veterans, active-duty military, first responders, and their families to improve their physical and mental well-being and create a community of support.
+The mission of 19 Hands Inc. is to improve the physical and mental well-being of veterans, active-duty military, first responders, and their families through free, hands-on learning programs and creating a community of support.

 Dave Seitz and Beth Honrine